Coffee production in Venezuela: Types

 The “Maracaibos” coffee exported from the Maracaibo port has sub varieties called Cucuta, Mérida, Trujillo, and Tachira.
-The eastern mountains coffee is known as Caracas, named after the capital city.
+The eastern mountains coffee is known as “Caracas”, named after the capital city.
 While these are the local varieties of coffee grown in Venezuela, the basic universal coffee varieties under which the Venezuelan one fall under are the arabica (Coffea arabica L.) which grows better in the high land regions, and the Robusta (Coffea canephora p. ex Fr.) which grows in the low land regions; the former variety grows under forest canopy while the latter grows under partial shade.

 Quality

-Lavado Fino is the country's highest grade of coffee.
+"Lavado Fino", meaning "fine washed", is the country's highest grade of coffee.
 The best quality of Venezuelan coffee is reportedly from the western region which borders Colombia.
 The coffee is shipped from Maracaibo and the coffee is also named as "Maracaibos"; the coffee grown is characterized as “bright flavours with a clean, crisp finish.”
 It is also light weight and of simple structure but less acidic as compared with other Latin American coffee.

-Coffees from the coastal mountains farther east are generally marked Caracas, after the capital city, and are shipped through La Guaira, the port of Caracas.
+Coffees from the coastal mountains farther east are generally marked "Caracas”, after the capital city, and are shipped through La Guaira, the port of Caracas.
 Caripe comes from a mountain range close to the Caribbean and typically displays the soft, gentle profile of the island coffees of the Caribbean.
-Regardless of market name, the highest grade of Venezuela coffee is Lavado Fino, meaning "fine, washed."